Brexit: Amber Rudd, UK work and pensions secretary resigns from Cabinet | DW | 07.09.2019

 Amber Rudd, the UK work and pensions secretary, has resigned citing her disagreement over a possible no-deal Brexit as the reason why she chose to leave Prime Minister Boris Johnson's government.

 Amber Rudd, the UK work and pensions secretary, resigned from government in protest on Saturday.
 She stated in a tweet that she cannot standby while loyal conservatives are expelled.
-Making public her resignation letter in a tweet she also cites a Brexit no-deal disagreement with UK Prime Minister Boris Johnson.
+Making public her resignation letter in a tweet she also cited a Brexit no-deal disagreement with UK Prime Minister Boris Johnson as a reason for stepping down.

-Despite being a supporter of a deal with EU, she accepted the possibility of a no-deal Brexit when she joined the Cabinet, yet in her resignation letter she emphasized that "I no longer believe leaving with a deal is the government's main objective"
+Despite being a supporter of a deal with EU, she accepted the possibility of a no-deal Brexit when she joined the Cabinet, yet in her resignation letter she emphasized, "I no longer believe leaving with a deal is the government's main objective"

-Rudd told the Sunday Times that she will now quit the Conservative party and will sit as independent in her constituency.
+Rudd told The Sunday Times she will quit the Conservative party and will sit as independent in her constituency.

 A stormy week

-The resignation concludes a decisively stormy week for Johnson as leader of the Conservative Party which saw MPs reject both his bid for a general election, his own brother resigning from the party, as well as the key vote to stop legislation that would prevent Britain from leaving the European Union without a divorce deal.
+The resignation concludes a decisively stormy week for Johnson as leader of the Conservative Party that saw MPs reject both his bid for a general election, as well as the key vote to stop legislation that would prevent Britain from leaving the European Union without a divorce deal.
 The latter saw the mass rebelling of the 21 MPs who were then sacked from their party.

-On quitting Jo Johnson said he had been"torn between family loyalty and the national interest."
+Johson's brother Jo also left the Conservative party this week saying he had been "torn between family loyalty and the national interest."

 General election impasse